Springfield Model 1861: Overview

 The barrel was 40 in long, firing a .58 caliber Minié ball, and the total weight was approximately 9 lb.
 The Model 1861 had a general effective range of 200 to 400 yd but could reliably hit man-sized targets out to 500 yd when used by marksmen, and used percussion caps which were much more reliable and weather resistant to fire (rather than the flintlocks of the 18th century; the last U.S. flintlock musket was the Springfield Model 1840).
 Well-trained troops were able to fire at a rate of three aimed shots per minute while maintaining accuracy up to 500 yd, though firing distances in the war were often much shorter.

 The most notable difference between the Model 1861 and the earlier Springfield Model 1855 was the elimination of the Maynard tape primer for the Model 1861 (the Maynard primer, a self-feeding primer system, was unreliable in damp conditions, and the priming mechanism was expensive and time-consuming to produce).
 Further, unlike the Model 1855, the Model 1861 was never produced in a two-banded rifle configuration.

 The Model 1861 was aimed using flip-up leaf sights.
 The sight had two leaves, one for 300 yd and the other for 500 yd, and with both leaves down, the sight was set for a range of 100 yd.
 By contrast, the British Enfield Pattern 1853, favored by the Confederate military, utilized a ladder-sight system with 100-yard (91 m) increments, using steps from 100 to 400 yd and a flip-up ladder for ranges beyond 500 yd.
-While the Enfield's sights did allow finer range settings, the Model 1861 rifled musket's simple leaves were more rugged and were less expensive to produce.
-The Enfield's sights extended to 900 yd (and further, on later models), compared to the 500-yard (460 m) maximum range of the Model 1861 rifled musket sights.
-Realistically, though, hitting anything beyond 600 yd with either weapon was mostly a matter of luck.
+While the Enfield's sights did allow more precise sighting, the simple flip-up leaves found on the Model 1861 were more rugged and were less expensive to produce.
+The Enfield's sights also extended to 900 yd (and further, on later models), compared to the 500-yard (460 m) maximum range of the Model 1861's sights, but for the average infantryman hitting anything beyond 600 yd with either weapon was mostly a matter of luck.
 While the sight designs were very different, the two weapons were otherwise very similar, and had very similar effective ranges.

 The Model 1861 cost around $15 each at the Springfield Armory where they were officially made.

 Overwhelmed by the demand, the armory opened its weapons patterns up to twenty independent contractors.
 The most notable producer of contract Model 1861 rifled muskets was Colt, who made several minor design changes in their version, the "Colt Special" rifled musket.
 These changes included redesigned barrel bands, a new hammer, and a redesigned bolster.
 Several of these changes were eventually adopted by the United States Army Ordnance Department and incorporated into its successor, the Springfield Model 1863 which was a slightly improved version of the Model 1861.